jundalisay/spblist/content/en/research/sarkar/microvita/chapter-01b.md

 What is the root cause of this universe?
 Which is the starting point of life or vitality?

-**These microvita are the carriers of life in different stars, planets and satellites – not carbon atoms or carbon molecules.**
+**These microvita are the carriers of life in different stars, planets and satellites – not carbon atoms or carbon molecules.** *

+{{< n n="The microvita that make up the carbon atoms carry life, not the carbon atoms.">}}

 These living creatures with their mysterious movement create minds and bodies, living bodies in different celestial bodies.